 The body region is also derived from the ICD-10 diagnosis code.
 Most primary diagnosis codes for trauma injuries are for the extremities.
-Under 1% of the admissions had unspecified body regions for the primary diagnoses, which is considerably less than the nearly 3% last year.
+Under 1% of the admissions had unspecified body regions for the primary diagnoses, which is continues the trend from last year.